TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Formative Interviews: Challenges with and Strategies for Diagram Accessibility

-Lastly, P3 and P10 complained about how the information made available is not necessarily the information one wants to learn about.
+Lastly, P3 and P10 complained about how the information made available is not necessarily the information one needs.
 P10 said, \textit{“In some instances, I could see individuals who [...] want to understand the design or want to understand the layout, and they just don't want the [provided] statistical information [...]
 They want to understand the lines, the flows and that sort of information.
-So it's a big challenge.”} P3 would repeatedly access the same diagram to enhance understanding but found this process to be frustrating: \textit{“I would try until the bitter end, until it looks like I can't handle this anymore, like I’m frustrated.”} Another example of the mismatch between a static description and the user purpose is P3's comment: \textit{``I just scroll past and don't really think about it again, unless its information that's important to me, and then I get frustrated that either it's not all there, or it's not written in a way that [...] immediately makes sense."}
+So it's a big challenge.”} P3 repeatedly accessed the same diagram to enhance understanding but found the process frustrating: \textit{“I would try until the bitter end until it looks like I can't handle this anymore, like I’m frustrated.”} Another example of the mismatch between a static description and the user purpose is P3's comment: \textit{``I just scroll past and don't really think about it again, unless its information that's important to me, and then I get frustrated that either it's not all there, or it's not written in a way that [...] immediately makes sense."}

-To go beyond the provided single description, six participants in our study described how they sometimes attempted to find additional sources of information.
+Six participants in our study described how they sometimes needed to find information through complementary sources.
 For instance, P2 mentioned finding other people's written journals when unable to access a diagram of hiking routes.
 P9 searched for alternative diagrams with text descriptions on search engines once they knew a bit more about the original diagram.
 However, this workaround is time-consuming and challenging.
 For example, P3 complained: \textit{``It can [be time-consuming and] also frustrating because [the information should be] right there and everybody else has it.''}

 We classify static descriptions and OCR output as belonging to level 3, wherein an individual knows that a diagram exists and is able to acquire at least one perspective from the diagram through these aids.
 Using such information, individuals are also able to complete some tasks.
-However, the lack of control over the types of information available makes gaining deeper understanding challenging and can also lead to frustration.
+However, the lack of control over what information is available makes gaining a deeper understanding challenging and frustrating.